projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 1) Sum of guest PCI hole and guest "System RAM" is less than 4GB.

-2) Pick the starting address in the host physical address and the size, so that it does not overlap with any reserved regions in host E820.
+2) Pick the starting address in the host physical address and the size so that it does not overlap with any reserved regions in host E820.

 ACRN creates EPT mapping for the guest between GPA (0, memory size) and